 Maintaining control of the fund is a key consideration.
 Planning who has control and management of the fund in advance is important before admitting a member.
 Some of the key considerations here include:

 - Whether the proposed new member should be admitted as an ordinary member or a conditional member.
-A conditional member is admitted subject to specified conditions which can result in them being ejected.
-The DBA Lawyers’ SMSF deed has special provisions to facilitate a conditional member being rolled over to another fund or paid out (if they have satisfied a relevant condition of release) upon the occurrence of a specific event or upon a specified time, eg, there is a material dispute or a member divorces or separates from their spouse.
-Note that a conditional member provides their consent to transfer or rolling over their benefits upon specified events on admission.
-Otherwise, transferring a member out requires the member’s written consent which may prove time consuming, costly and difficult.
+A conditional member is admitted subject to specified conditions, which can result in them being ejected.
+The DBA Lawyers’ SMSF deed has special provisions to facilitate a conditional member being rolled over to another fund or paid out (if they have satisfied a relevant condition of release) upon the occurrence of a specific event or upon a specified time, e.g., there is a material dispute or a member divorces or separates from their spouse.
+Note that a conditional member provides their consent to transfer or roll over their benefits upon specified events on admission.
+Otherwise, transferring a member out requires the member’s written consent, which may prove time-consuming, costly and difficult.

 - Whether the new member should be appointed as a director of the corporate trustee.
 Indeed, certain people may not have the skills or capability to fulfil the usual duties and obligations imposed on a director.
 Moreover, directors are subject to a myriad of obligations and potential penalties.
 Where there are more than two directors, the accounts and financial statements must be signed by at least half of the directors each financial year under s 35B of the Superannuation Industry (Supervision) Act 1993 (Cth).

-- The parents’ wills and succession planning should also be addressed including who is to receive the shares in the SMSF corporate trustee.
-Generally a majority of shareholders hold the power to hire and fire the directors of a company.
-However, the SMSF deed will determine who has the ultimate control, i.e. the appointor power in relation to who hires and fires the trustee company.
-The member or members that represent the majority account balances in the fund hold the power to hire and fire the trustee under the DBA Lawyers’ SMSF deed.
+- The parents’ wills and succession planning should also be addressed, including who is to receive the shares in the SMSF corporate trustee.
+Generally, a majority of shareholders hold the power to hire and fire the directors of a company.
+However, the SMSF deed will determine who has the ultimate control, i.e., the appointor power in relation to who hires and fires the trustee company.

 Example of SMSF set up to minimise the above risks

 Harry and Emma have three children who they wish to admit to their SMSF.
-The trustee is Harem Super Pty Ltd. Having regard to the above points, Harry and Emma in consultation with their children and their accountants and lawyers decide to:
+The trustee is Harem Super.
+Having regard to the above points, Harry and Emma, in consultation with their children and their accountants and lawyers, decide to:

 - The parents nominate their three children as their successor directors who will become the directors of the SMSF trustee at the time the last surviving parent loses capacity or dies.

-- The parents also leave gifts of shares in the corporate trustee in their wills to their children equally and the parents also leave binding death benefit nominations that result in the superannuation death benefit of the last parent to die to be paid to their deceased estate (i.e. legal personal representative).
+- The parents also leave gifts of shares in the corporate trustee in their wills to their children equally, and the parents also leave BDBNs that result in the superannuation death benefit of the last parent to die to be paid to their deceased estate (i.e., legal personal representative).

 Naturally, the SMSF deed must be up to date and provide flexibility to add a new member.
 If the deed has not been updated in the past two to three years, it should be reviewed and, if necessary, updated.